vhscom/after-dark/docs/content/feature/webmaster-tools.md

 +++
 title = "Webmaster Tools"
-description = "Submit your site to Google, Yandex, Bing and more." categories = ["search"] tags = ["SEO", "robots", "metadata"] features = ["code highlighter", "related content", "snippets"]
+description = "Test and submit your site with popular search engines." categories = ["search"] tags = ["SEO", "robots", "metadata"] features = ["code highlighter", "related content", "snippets"]
 +++

+## Webmaster verification

 Use homepage `meta` to verify your site with Google, Bing, Alexa and Yandex.
-All verifications are optional and [some not required](#submit-manually) to get your site listed.
+All verifications are optional and some providers allow you to [submit manually](#submit-manually).

-To verify with any of the available providers add the following to your {{< external href="https://gohugo.io/getting-started/configuration/" text="Site Configuration" />}} and fill in the value given to you by the provider:
+To verify with `meta` add the following to your {{< external href="https://gohugo.io/getting-started/configuration/" text="Site Configuration" />}} and fill in the value provided to you by the search engine webmaster console or similar:

 ```toml
 [params.seo.webmaster_verifications]